-With this article, we want to give you an overview on local and cloud backup, with some thoughts about Pros and Cons of both solutions.
-In addition we will give some suggestions about tools and solutions you can use to secure your data through strong backups.
+With this article, we want to give you an overview of local and cloud backup, with some thoughts about the Pros and Cons of both solutions.
+In addition, we will give some suggestions about tools and solutions you can use to secure your data through strong backups.

-Let’s start with Local backup, a simple and well know way to do it.
-Normally when you hear the word backup, your mind immediately goes to think about a physical support, external to your PC, where to copy data.
-And in this perspective the basic tool is represented by a usb key or more likely an external hard disk.
+Let’s start with Local backup, a simple and well-known way to do it.
+Normally when you hear the word backup, your mind immediately goes to think about physical support, external to your PC, where to copy data.
+And in this perspective, the basic tool is represented by a USB key or more likely an external hard disk.
 But if you prefer more professional solutions, here come into the game NAS systems or dedicated servers (or virtual machines).
-In any case, backup is usually managed by a dedicated software (In any organization, it is definitely not logical or recommended to perform backup operations by hand).
+In any case, backup is usually managed by dedicated software (In any organization, it is definitely not logical or recommended to perform backup operations by hand).

-So described it seems the simplest, logical and practical solution to secure your data by making one or more copies.
-But let’s try to understand the advantages and disadvantages of this kind of solution, considering some primary aspects like Speed, Data access, Data Security and Costs.
+As described it seems the simplest, most logical, and most practical solution to secure your data by making one or more copies.
+But let’s try to understand the advantages and disadvantages of this kind of solution, considering some primary aspects like Speed, Data access, Data Security, and Costs.

 - Speed – A local backup is fast since it can be done offline.
-Data are transfered locally from a disk to another.
+Data are transferred locally from one disk to another.

 - Data Access – You can easily access and manage your data since they are locally stored within your company

-- Data Security – Data are protected from malware and third party intrusions, since you can directly manage security inside your company
+- Data Security – Data is protected from malware and third-party intrusions since you can directly manage security inside your company

 - Data Access – It’s more difficult to access data from outside your company

-- Storage – The amount of data you can backup locally is limited to the the size of the physical disks available, without having possibility to espand them, if not replacing them with larger media (and thus having to relocate the backup) or adding new ones
+- Storage – The amount of data you can backup locally is limited to the size of the physical disks available, without having the possibility to expand them, if not replacing them with larger media (and thus having to relocate the backup) or adding new ones

 - Data Security – You must pay attention to the maintenance of the devices and to where they are located, to avoid data loss in case of disk failure or disasters such as a fire in the room